michaellperry/historicalmodeling_com_new/content/analysis/process/analyzing-a-domain/index.md

 ```

 The actors "Professor" and "Student" are facts.
-There will, of course, be multiple instances of these actors, but this particular diagram is all about the types.
-We'll see other diagrams that are about instances later.
+If you want to think of these as events, the are the hiring of a professor and the enrollment of a student.
+In other kinds of models, you might be encouraged to use a past-tense verb phrase, such as "StudentEnrolled".
+But in this system, we recognize that the enrollment creates -- indeed *defines* -- the student.
+And so the fact of enrollment is the same as the fact of the student.

 An "Offering" is the fact that a professor has offered a class.
-The idea here is that there will be a class -- for example MATH 1710: Calculus I.
+The idea here is that there will be a class -- for example "MATH 1710: Calculus I".
 A professor might offer that class several times, over several semesters.
 In fact, different professors may offer that same class.
 Each offering is a specific instance of a professor teaching a class.